dreamer-coding/dreamer-coding/README.md

 ## About

-I’m a passionate, team oriented, software developer who aspires to work on large scale projects, learning new tech and applying new skills whenever I can.
+I’m a passionate, team oriented, software developer who aspires to work on large-scale projects, learning new technologies, applying new skills and best practices whenever I can.
 I’m a fan of the Kanban methodology which is a lean method to manage and improves work across systems.
+Programming languages I like to use would be (`c`, `c++`, `c#`, `python`, `kotlin`).

-I have developed on MacOS, Linux, Windows, Chromebook as well as Raspberry PI.
-I like Raspberry PI a lot as it is robust, reasonably efficient and small.
+I have developed my software on macOS, Linux (Ubuntu, Debian, Fedora), Windows, Chromebook as well as Raspberry PI.
+I like Raspberry PI a lot as it is robust, reasonably efficient and small enough to fit anywhere on my workstation.

 ## Certified